abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/olimex-stm32-p407/index.md

 NOTES:

+1.

-1.    - See build recommendations and instructions for combining the .hex
+    See build recommendations and instructions for combining the .hex

-        files under the section entitled "Protected Mode Build" above.
+    :   files under the section entitled \"Protected Mode Build\" above.

+2.

-2.    - Unlike other versions of apps/examples/elf configurations, the
+    Unlike other versions of apps/examples/elf configurations, the test

-        test
-        ELF programs are not provided internally on a ROMFS or CROMFS file system.
+    :   ELF programs are not provided internally on a ROMFS or CROMFS file system.
 This is due to the fact that those file systems are built in user space and there is no mechanism in the build system to easily get them into the kernel space.

         Instead, the programs must be copied to a USB FLASH drive from your host PC.
 The programs can be found at apps/examples/elf/tests/romfs.
 All of those files should be